 Travel alerts and warnings

-Some factors may affect your travel insurance coverage at the time of purchase.
-Your travel insurance cover may be affected by, government warnings and advice or major events in the mass media relating to your destination at the time you purchase the policy, not only from the date when you begin your journey.
+Some factors may affect your travel insurance coverage.
+Your travel insurance cover may be affected by government warnings and advice, or warnings of major events reported in the mass media relating to your destination.
+Cover may be affected at the time you purchase the policy, not only from the date when you begin your journey.